John M. Perkins: Career

+Death and memorials

+Perkins died under hospice care at his home in Jackson, Mississippi, on March 13, 2026, at the age of 95.
+On March 20, 2026, Perkins would lie in state at Jackson City Hall.
+Later that day, was transferred to New Horizon Church International in Jackson, where a wake was held.
+A homegoing service was then held for Perkins at this church on March 21, 2026, with Jackson mayor John Horhn also declaring the day "John M. Perkins Day."
+Perkins was then buried at Oak Ridge M.B.
+Church Cemetery in New Hebron, Mississippi, with Hohrn also later confirming that the burial of Perkins in fact took place on March 21, 2026.

 Recognition

 In 2012, Calvin College began the John M. Perkins Leadership Fellows, a program for students concerned with community injustice.

 In 2004, Seattle Pacific University opened the John Perkins Center for Reconciliation, Leadership Training, and Community Development.

 In 2009, the band Switchfoot released the song "The Sound (John M. Perkins' Blues)".
-The song was inspired by Perkins' book Let Justice Roll Down.
+The song was inspired by Perkins's book Let Justice Roll Down.